goofy2k/ESP32_faust2api/README.md

 9. For creation of alternative MIDI input (non) uart,  start at base class in midi.h  , derived esp32_midi  and have a look at other midi_handlers (teensy_midi , juce_midi_handler, ...).
 Is it possible to re-use jdsk code?
   - start: look how esp32 midi handler uses the base class in midi.h
+  - when I copy the Hofmann files into the main folder and into a jdskmidi folder inside main, all changes in the DspFaust can be reverted !!!
+The only adaptation is with the throw bad_alloc command.

 10. Upload an RTTTL song via MQTT (flexible ringtone)